 The first thing I noticed was the colour.
 It’s a beautifully rich rust colour in the background and it features – yep, you guessed it! – ferns and flowers 😁 all over it.
 It really is stunning.
 There are some small turquoise accents as well which look gorgeous against the warm autumnal tones.
 It’s so much more striking in person though.
 I actually squealed when I opened my sunshine package containing this one!

 As I mentioned, it’s a rayon, which can be challenging to cut and sew.
 Having said that, this is my second project using a See You At Six rayon and they are something else.
 Compared to other rayons, they’re incredibly stable and behave so well.
 They’re still quite fluid and have beautiful drape but they’re not as shifty as other rayons I’ve sewn with in the past.

 Harriet’s selection of rayons is to die for.
 There are so many to choose!
 I am currently on a self-imposed fabric buying ban, because my fabric stash is slightly out of control, but I have a few on my list.
-Like this Atelier Brunette viscose twill and this Watercolour Spots viscose which I’ve been eyeing up for a long time.
 The beauty of the Farrow is that it would work with all sorts of different fabrics, from Cotton Gauze and Cotton Lawn to Crepe and Georgette.
 The sky is the limit, as long as you keep in mind that the drape of your garment and how it hangs will vary according to the fabric you choose.